ingemaradahl/bilder-demo/README.md

 `cgicomp` as a cgi executable (...or just use the python server).

 ## Licence
-Bilder (and the Bilder Demo platform) is licensed under the GNU Lesser General Public License, see LICENSE for more information.
+The Bilder Demo platform (and the Bilder Compiler) is licensed under the GNU Lesser General Public License, see LICENSE for more information.